nixos-asia/website/en/haskell-rust-ffi.md

 ```

 {#add-rust-lib}
-## Add rust library as a dependency
+## Add Rust Library as a Dependency

-As any other depedency, you will first add them to your `.cabal` file:
+Just like any other dependency, you'll first add it to your `.cabal` file:

 ```cabal
 executable hello-haskell